csuermann/node-red-contrib-suncron/README.md

 # SunCron

-A Node-RED node that can output configurable messages at significant sun events (e.g. sunrise, sunset etc.)
+A Node-RED node that can output configurable messages at significant sun events

 ## Supported Sun Events